Heritage Projects

 In order to combat inequities in our grantmaking, 4Culture has implemented Equity Investments.
 This practice incorporates indicators of structural inequity into our panel process, including geographic location, income, operating budget, audiences served, and project focus.
 By prioritizing these factors, we intend to more equitably distribute funds to communities that have historically been excluded from cultural funding.

-Each of our grant programs implements an Equity Investment system tailored to the specific needs of its applicants; please read the After You Submit section of this page for details on how Equity Investments functions for this grant.
+Each of our grant programs implements an Equity Investment system tailored to the specific needs of its applicants; please read the After You Submit section of this page for details on how Equity Investments function for this grant.
 This organization-wide practice —and what we learn about its impact—is an important step towards more equitable funding at 4Culture and throughout the King County cultural sector.

 2